simonprickett/simonprickett.github.io/_posts/2021-08-30-raspberry-pi-coding-with-dotnet-traffic-lights.md

 ## Installing the .NET SDK

 Next, we'll want to install the .NET SDK.
-I was using a Raspberry Pi, so needed the ARM 32 version of this.
+I was using a Raspberry Pi 3, so needed the ARM 32 version of this.
 At the time of writing the latest version was 5.0.x, available from Microsoft [here](https://dotnet.microsoft.com/download/dotnet/5.0).
 The download command may vary if newer patches are available, but here's what I used:

 ```bash
 $ wget https://download.visualstudio.microsoft.com/download/pr/f456f253-db24-45ea-9c73-f507f93a8cd2/6efe7bed8639344d9c9afb8a46686c99/dotnet-sdk-5.0.302-linux-arm.tar.gz